Sammmy1036/Cyberpunk-2077-Mod-List-Tool/README.md

 <br />

 **More Options - View Mod List**
-Opens a window listing all installed and disabled mods.

-Features a search bar and directory filter to refine the view.
+Opens a window listing all installed and disabled mods and features a search bar and directory filter to refine the view.

 <br />

-**Allows individual mod management:**
+Allows individual mod management:

 Example: Select MyMod.archive from the "Enabled Mods" list (left side), click Disable Selected, and it moves to Temporarily Disabled Mods.
 Disabled mods appear on the right side for re-enabling.

 <br />

 **More Options - Export Mod Preset**

 Click Export Mod Preset to open a folder selection window.